 This course is only open to students based on approval of instructor.

-The Theatre Production Workshop class is a conservatory class where acting techniques are explored and deepened, technical skills are learned, and prominent movements in theatre are discussed.
-The class will focus on scene study and analysis, production design and implementation, voice and movement techniques such as Viewpoints and the Meisner Technique, and classical theatre including Shakespeare.
-Students will also learn many Technical Theatre skills and earn ranks within the Theatre Guild.
+The Theatre Production Workshop class is a conservatory class where acting techniques are explored and deepened.
+The class will focus on scene study and analysis, production design and implementation, as well as voice and movement techniques.